albertoafaj/unit-testing-angular14-jasmine-karma/README.md

 - Testing if a value is NaN - toBeNaN;
 - Checking if a value is greater than another - toBeGreatherThan;
 - Testing if one value is less than another - toBeLessThan;
+- Checking if a number is next to another - toBeCloseTo;